Venice for Visitors logo

 Venice > Planning > Public toilets

-Public Toilets in Venice
+Public Toilets in Venice, Italy

-When you need to spend a penny in Venice, prepare to pay a lot more: €1,50 at the city's official toilets, or €1,-- for WCs at the railroad station and the Tronchetto parking garage.
+When you need to spend a penny in Venice, prepare to pay a lot more: Most public WCs cost €1,50, and deposits are non-refundable.

-Arrows pointing to Venice public toilets
+Arrows pointing to Venice public toilets.

 Arrow.
 Locations of public toilets

 Venice is often criticized for its shortage of toilet facilities.
 To some extent, the criticism is justified--after all, the city welcomes millions of tourists per year, yet it has only a handful of public WCs scattered around the half-dozen sestieri, or districts, that make up the historic center.
-It doesn't take a plumber to realize that the existing lavatories are going to be overwhelmed when 100,000 tourists show up with their water bottles on a typical summer day.
+It doesn't take a plumber to realize that the existing lavatories are going to be overwhelmed when 50,000 visitors show up with their water bottles on a typical summer day.

 One could argue--unconvincingly--that building enough restrooms for the masses would require destroying many of the buildings and monuments that tourists come to see.

-Large-scale deployment of public conveniences might also displace even more Venetians than the 1,200 who already flee to the cheaper, less crowded mainland in a typical year (maybe in search of a place to pee).
+Large-scale deployment of public conveniences might also displace even more Venetians than the 1,200 who already flee to the cheaper, less crowded mainland in a normal year (maybe in search of a place to pee).

 If it's any consolation, local authorities have promised to build more restrooms as part of an effort to improve tourist infrastructure.
 A few years ago, the city doubled the prices of using public WCs in what critics have called a "toilet tax" on visitors and residents.